Eashwar-S/Differential-Drive-PP/README.md

 For values of U below 10, the turtlebot may be even slower than a tortoise. **It is advisable to enter values in the range such that U=max(Ul,Ur) is in the range (10,34).**

+**The maximum possible values for both Ul and Ur is [4.4, 34].** By entering values below 4.4, the code will output 'Path can't be generated'.
+This happens because the code constantly checks for the distance beween the current and the next point to be greater than 0.1.
+If this condition is not satisfied, the next point is disregarded.
+When the user enter velocities below 4.4, the distance between the current and the next point will always be less than 0.1.
+Hence, all the points are disregarded.

 #### START AND GOAL COORDINATES
 The start and goal coordinates must be with respect to the coordinate system as stated above.
 Do not use gazebo or image coordinates.